FeliMimi/CS50-finalproject-portfolio_risk/README.md

 #### Other Files

 The project also includes a `requirements.txt` file, which lists all the modules necessary to run the program.
-Additionally, there is a `.gitignore` file and a `/venv` folder that contains the files for a virtual environment.
+Additionally, a `.gitignore` file is included to ensure that unnecessary files are not pushed to Git.